noahpy/gravity_traces/README.md

 ## Gallery
-Here is a small portion of interesting pattern that emerged during different configurations
+Here is a small portion of interesting orbital patterns that emerged during different configurations

 ![5 dynamic symmetric](media/5-dynamic.gif)